esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 The DMA can perform both **1D transactions** and **2D transactions**.
 In a 1D transaction, the DMA copies a certain number of elements from the source pointer to the destination pointer using a single increment.
 On the other hand, in a 2D transaction the DMA copies data from the source pointer to the destination pointer using two separate increments, which can be interpreted as a 1D and a 2D increment.
-In this way, two-dimensional data manipulations (i.e. matrix manipulations) can be performed in a single DMA transaction.
+In this way, two-dimensional data manipulations, i.e. matrix manipulations, can be performed in a single DMA transaction.

 #### Increment